rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/R2 - The Abstraction: The Process.md

 ### Data Structures

-Every OS has a *process list* or task list that tracks the stack of each process.
-The info for each process is stored in a *Process Control Block* (PCB) or process desriptor.
+Every OS has a *process list* or task list that tracks the status of each process.
+The info for each process is stored in a *Process Control Block* (PCB) or process descriptor.
 The process list is really a collection of PCBs.